European Heritage Label

-The European Heritage Label is a recognition awarded by the European Union to buildings, documents, museums, archives, monuments or events which are seen as milestones in the creation of today's Europe.
+The European Heritage Label is a recognition awarded by the European Union to buildings, documents, museums, archives, monuments, and events which are seen as milestones in the creation of today's Europe.
 The program is managed by the European Commission.

 History

 Intergovernmental initiative

 The European Heritage Label started as an intergovernmental initiative between 17 individual EU member states during a meeting in Granada, Spain on 28 April 2006.
 Motivations for creating the initiative included the 2005 referendums in France and the Netherlands, which resulted in the two countries not ratifying a constitution for Europe.
 The initiative's main aim was to identify and designate sites which have played a key role in building a united Europe and to see those sites through a European, rather than national, viewpoint.

 The intergovernmental initiative connected both EU member states and non-member states such as Switzerland.
 The participating countries’ heritage agencies awarded the Label to sites with cross-border or pan-European character.
 The countries chose their own cultural assets, whether physical sites or more abstract traditions, meaning that the criteria for the Label varied per country.
 By 2010, 64 sites in 18 different participating countries had been awarded the intergovernmental label.